Small Business VoIP Guide (2026): Costs, Options & Setup

 - Requires a UniFi console (UDM Pro, UDM SE, or similar)

-What makes it stand out: On-premise VoIP means your call data stays on your own hardware—appealing for businesses with privacy requirements.
+What makes it stand out: On-premises management means your PBX configuration, call logs, and recordings are stored on your own hardware.
 Unified management with your network infrastructure.
-Features like smart attendant, voicemail transcription, and call recording included.
 Integration with UniFi door access systems.

-Best for: Businesses already invested in UniFi equipment who want to consolidate management and keep communication data on-premise.
+Best for: Businesses already invested in UniFi equipment who want to consolidate management and keep call data locally managed.

 Limitations: Requires UniFi hardware investment.
-Currently only available in US, UK, and Canada.
+Currently available in the US, UK, and Canada only.
+PSTN traffic still routes through external carriers, and AI transcription processing may involve external services.
 Fewer software integrations than cloud-native VoIP providers.
 Less mature than dedicated VoIP platforms.

 For a deeper dive on this option, see our complete UniFi Talk VoIP guide.

 Consider your user count.
-For 1-3 users, simpler services like Unitel Voice or Google Voice often provide the best value.
-For 4-10 users, Nextiva's Core plan hits a sweet spot of features and price.
-Beyond 10 users, enterprise features from RingCentral or Nextiva's higher tiers become more relevant.
+For a single user, standalone Google Voice ($10/month) or Unitel Voice ($9.99/month) provide the best value.
+For 2–10 users, Nextiva's Core plan hits a strong balance of features and price.
+Beyond 10, enterprise features from RingCentral or Nextiva's higher tiers become more relevant.

 Evaluate your primary use case.
 Mostly receiving inbound calls?
 Basic VoIP features are sufficient.
 Heavy outbound calling for sales?
 CloudTalk's dialers and analytics justify the higher price.
 Need video conferencing too?
 Nextiva or RingCentral bundle it in.

-Check your existing tools.
+Check your existing ecosystem.
 Already deep in Google Workspace?
 Google Voice integrates most seamlessly.
 Using Salesforce or HubSpot heavily?
 Ensure your VoIP choice has strong CRM integration.
 Running UniFi network equipment?
-UniFi Talk keeps everything in one ecosystem.
+UniFi Talk keeps everything in one console.

 Quick Recommendations by Business Type